Africa

 Prides of lions, endangered black rhino, hyena, buffalo, golden jackal, bat-eared jackal, black-backed jackal, wildebeest, Thomson's gazelle, Grant's gazelle, zebra and many other animals can be found on the open savanna whilst elephants, monkeys, leopards and olive baboons live in the forests around the edge of the crater.
 You may see hippos and flamingos on Lake Masek and the abundant birdlife including the Kori bustard, Grey-crowned crane, Hamerkop, Marabou stork, Ostrich, Splendid starling, Egyptian goose and various lapwings.
 Cheetah also live on these open plains, but are difficult to spot due to their excellent camouflage.
 There are no giraffe in the crater, because there are no trees for grazing (only grasslands).
 Afterwards we check into our lodge for dinner.

-Today we drive 3-hours from Ngorongoro to the great Serengeti (meaning 'Endless Plains'), with its amazing game viewing.
+Today we drive 3-hours from Ngorongoro to the great Serengeti region (meaning 'Endless Plains'), with its amazing game viewing.

 Along the way we stop at Olduvai Gorge, where Louis and Mary Leakey famously discovered the remains of early man and enjoy an included picnic lunch.
 Expect bad roads on this section.